Blackjack Strategy: Splitting and Doubling Down Explained

 Given the potentially high number of 10s that are available in the deck, these hands have the highest likelihood of scoring a 10 and reaching blackjack.

-• Double hard 10s
+Double hard 10s

-Any hand with the value of 10 is good to double down.
-The deck has four 10s and up to twelve face cards that also carry 10, the likelihood of you scoring a 20 is high and worth doubling on.
+Any hand with a value of 10 is good for doubling down.
+The deck has four 10s and up to twelve face cards that also carry 10; the likelihood of you scoring a 20 is high and worth doubling on.

-• Double hard 11s
+Double hard 11s

 This is blackjack’s strongest hand.
-The reason you should double down this hand is there are more cards with a value of 10 than any other in the deck, meaning you’re likely to get blackjack.
+The reason you should double down on this hand is that there are more cards with a value of 10 than any other in the deck, meaning you’re likely to get blackjack.

-• Double Ace + 2-7
+Double Ace + 2-7

 When you have an ace and another card valued 2 through 7, the double down is a good play.
-Although, you have to beware doubling when the dealer’s up-card shows a 2, 7 or greater.
+Although you have to beware doubling when the dealer’s up-card shows a 2, 7, or greater.